KrisNguyen135/Talks/transcripts.md

 - Inside each node, the linear relationship we just talked about is applied to the input of the node and the output $\textbf{y}$ is put through a non-linear transformation.
 - The final output of the network is what's used to perform predictions.
 - The collection of these weights $\textbf{w}$ in all of the nodes is the parameters of the neural net that are optimized during training.
-- So, if we were to apply the same Bayesian framework to this neural net model, we could simply again place a joint prior on all of these weights and perform Bayesian inference to obtain first the posteriors for the weights and second the posterior predictive for the final output.
+- So, if we were to apply the same Bayesian framework to this neural net model, we could simply again place a prior on all of these weights and perform Bayesian inference to obtain first the posteriors for the weights and second the posterior predictive for the final output.
 - And this will give us the exact same benefit that we've been talking about: an updated belief about the output variable that defines not only the most likely value but also the uncertainty in that value.
-- The case of Bayesian neural nets is a bit more special, however, since maintain and updating our belief about the collection of network weights, which is typically very large, is infeasible using simple sampling strategies, so we would need to use variational inference, which is quite well implemented in PyMC3.
+- The case of Bayesian neural nets is a bit more special, however, since maintain and updating our belief about the collection of network weights, which is typically extremely large, is infeasible using simple sampling strategies, so we would need to use variational inference, which is quite well implemented in PyMC3.
 - On this topic, Thomas Wiecki, one of the PyMC devs and organizers of this conference, has a great talk at PyData, which I'm linking here so you could check it out yourself.

-### Slide 19: Bayesian neural networks: an illustration
-- I will end this topic and stealing one of his visualizations in that talk to really highlight the power of this method.
-- Here the problem is the classify these points into two groups as colored here.
-- A vanilla neural net could do this quite well, but when applying this method, we also have access to the _variance_ of the posterior predictive of the output, which is shown here.
-- The variance is large in the boundary area, which makes intuitive sense since classification is typically harder in the edge cases.
-- This helps us avoid unintuitively confident predictions that neural networks have been known to make.
-- Here's a classic example in adversarial machine learning, where by introducing some random noise to pictures, researchers found that neural nets can get confused in the worst way possible: it's wrong, but it's very confident that it's right.
-- With the natural ability to quantify uncertainty, the Bayesian method is one of the best candidates to combat this problem.

 ### Slide 20: Bayesian decision theory
 - And that's the end of what I wanted to talk about regarding Bayesian modeling, specifically making Bayesian-informed predictions.
 - Now we will transition to Bayesian decision theory, where we consider the process of making Bayesian-informed decisions.
 - As we will see throughout this section, Bayesian decision theory consists of two main components: maintaining Bayesian beliefs about unknown quantities, which we just talked about, and using those beliefs to maximize the utility function.
 - The term _utility function_ denotes our valuation for different outcomes of an unknown event.
-- It basically maps a given state of the world, which is random, to a specific numerical value, thus giving us a way to compare and express preference over the different outcomes.
+- The function $u$ basically maps a decision leading to an outcome, which is random, to a specific numerical value, thus giving us a way to compare and express preference over the different decisions and outcomes.
-- The concept is unique to each problem and sometimes even to each statistician, but as long as we have a well-defined utility function, we will be able to say things about the Bayesian optimal decision, which is the decision that will in expectation lead to the best outcome, according to the current state of the world and utility function.
+- The concept is unique to each problem and sometimes even to each statistician, but as long as we have a well-defined utility function, we will be able to say things about the Bayesian optimal decision $d^*$, which is the decision that will in expectation lead to the best outcome, according to the current state of the world and utility function.
 - To become more familiar with the idea of using the utility function, we will go through a quick toy problem, where we derive the best strategy for _The Price is Right_.

 ### Slide 21: Bayesian optimal The Price is Right